-To generate Figure \ref{fig:instability}, we ran the Shapley Sampling and KernelSHAP implementations in the \texttt{shap} package.
-Each used a total of $250\times d = 7500$ permutations.
-RankSHAP, run with $K=5$ and $\alpha=0.2$, used a maximum of 250 permutations per feature.
-The top-5 FWERs were 0.8, 0.24, and 0.16, respectively.
-SPRT-SHAP is not shown because its estimates are the same as KernelSHAP's, given a fixed computational budget.
+To generate Figure \ref{fig:instability}, we used results from the experiment generating Figure \ref{fig:boxplots}.
+This compared StableSHAP and Shapley Sampling on the Adult Census Income dataset.
+We chose an input for which Shapley Sampling was less stable.
+On the same input, we ran SPRT-SHAP, LIME, and the adjusted S-LIME procedure described in Appendix \ref{apx:lime}.

+Our SHAP estimates computed $v(S) = \hat\E[f(X)|X_S=x_s]$ with 10 samples per subset $S$.
+Features were sampled from their marginal distributions.

+We implemented KernelSHAP as described in \citet{CovertLee}.
+The same paper introduces a method for estimating its variance.
+However, \citet{controlSHAP} found that a considerably more stable approach was to compute a bootstrap estimate.
+This method takes the covariance matrix of Shapley estimates fit on bootstrapped versions of the data.
+In our experiments, we used this approach with 250 bootstrapped samples.

 Our retrospective experiments (Table \ref{tbl:RetroResults}) used $2d+2048$ samples of subsets $S$.
 This is the default for KernelSHAP in the \texttt{shap} package.
 Note this is more than enough to guarantee convergence by CLT.
-Concerns of coarse approximation would only be legitimate under perhaps $n=30$ samples.
-The empirical FWER was computed over 250 runs, then averaged over 10 input samples.
+Concerns of coarse approximation would only be legitimate under perhaps $n=30$ random samples.
+For each of 30 input data points, the empirical FWER was computed over 50 runs.
+The table displays the maximum FWER over these 30 inputs.